Boca Prins (Secluded Beach in Arikok National Park Aruba)

 Where is Boca Prins located?

 This beach is located in Arikok National Park in Aruba.
-Boca Prins is a great stop on your way to the famous Quadirikiri Cave.
+It is on the northern side and center east side of the island.

 How to get to Boca Prins